 In June 2016, Cintra reached an agreement to sell 49 per cent. of the Via do Infante toll road and currently holds a 48 per cent. stake in the concession.
-The sale was completed in September 2017 at a price of €57.6 million.
+The sale was completed in September 2017 at a price of \notin 57.6 million.
+On 14 September 2020, Cintra reached an agreement to sell its 47.99 per cent. stake in the Via do Infante toll road.
+As part of this agreement, Cintra will hold a management contract for this asset.
+For further information, please see "Description of Ferrovial-Ferrovial's Business-Toll Roads Business Division-Summary" above.